tevaughan/notes/to-do.md

 # To Do

 - On 2025 September 09 (Tuesday),
-  - cancel watch-line at T-mobile, and
+  - cancel watch-line at T-mobile.

 - On 2025 September 16 (Tuesday),
   - take Lawrence to dentist in Lakewood.